c-proof/pyglider/docs/getting-started-seaexplorer.md

 pexamp.get_example_data('./')
 ```

-which will add a local directory `pyglider-example-data-main` to your current directory.
+which will add a local directory `example-data` to your current directory.

 ## Make a deployment configuration file